rashijhawar/Microplastic_Intake_Monte_Carlo_Simulation/README.md

 - Null Hypothesis: There is no significant difference in microplastic intake across different diet groups.
 - Alternative Hypothesis: There is a significant difference in microplastic intake across different diet groups.

 ---

-## 📊 Project Features

-- Monte Carlo simulations of MP intake using log-normal distributions
-- Per-country and per-diet analysis of intake
-- Violin plots to visualize MP intake distributions
-- Stacked bar charts to show food item contributions
-- Doctests for simulation and plotting functions
-- Supports custom Excel datasets for intake and concentration

----

-## 🧮 Assumptions

-- **Intake of food, water, and air** follows a **log-normal distribution**
-- **Weight of a microplastic particle** follows a **modified PERT distribution**
-- **Standard deviation** for log-normal distribution is assumed to be **25% of the mean**
-- Total microplastic exposure occurs only through 3 pathways: **food, water and air.**
----

 ## 📁 Project Structure